Earning over £100k?

 Any other income?

-Dividends, savings interest, rental income.
-Skip if it's just your salary — you can always come back.
+Dividends, savings interest, rental profit.
+Skip if it's just your salary.
+You can always come back.

 Add other income